-Other cards come close, but none can compete with the 5x Membership Rewards Points you get for every $1 you spend on airfare booked directly with airlines or through Amex's travel portal, AmexTravel.com, on the Platinum card – on up to a whopping $500,000 spent each year.
+Some other top travel cards come close, but none can compete with the 5x points you get for every $1 you spend on airfare booked directly with airlines or through Amex's travel portal, AmexTravel.com, on the Platinum card – on up to a whopping $500,000 spent each year.
 Not to mention, the Platinum card offers some of the best travel insurance offered from any card, too.

 How Amex Platinum's 5x Stacks Up

 The American Express Platinum Card is one of several premier travel rewards credit cards on the market.
-And in general, these top-of-the-line credit cards are going to give you the biggest bang for your buck when it comes time to book flights.
+In general, these top-of-the-line credit cards are going to give you the biggest bang for your buck when it comes time to book flights.

 But even among other top-tier credit cards, the Amex Platinum stands out.
 Take a look.

-- Chase Sapphire Reserve: 3x on all travel purchases (after using up the $300 travel credit each year), including flights.
+- Chase Sapphire Reserve®: 3x on all travel purchases (after using up the $300 travel credit each year), including flights.
 Or earn 5x on flights booked through the Chase travel portal.

-- *Amex Green Card*: 3x on all travel purchases.
-This includes air travel.
+- *Amex Green Card*: 3x on all travel purchases, including air travel.

 - Capital One Venture Rewards Credit Card: 2x on all purchases, including air travel.

-- Platinum Card from American Express: 5x on flights booked directly through airlines or at AmexTravel.com on up to $500,000 spent each calendar year.
+- Platinum Card® from American Express: 5x on flights booked directly through airlines or at AmexTravel.com on up to $500,000 spent each calendar year.

 Let's break this down a bit.